qmetry/qaf/pages/latest/bdd2/bdd2.md

 	Then the color should be '${color}'

 ```

 Above scenario will use custom data provider defined in class `CustomDataProvider`.
-It will add `regression`  group and `Chirag Jayswal` as custom meta-data `author`.
+It will add `regression`  group and `Chirag Jayswal` as custom meta-data to specify `author`.

 ```java